claudecodeguide.dev

 Git Worktrees & Parallel Work

-Work on multiple branches simultaneously without stashing or switching.
+Work on multiple branches at the same time without stashing anything.
 Git worktrees let Claude Code handle several tasks in parallel without stepping on itself.

 You're fixing a bug on fix/auth-cookie.
-Suddenly a P0 comes in.
-You need to switch to main, stash your work, create a new branch, fix the P0, push, switch back, pop your stash, and hope nothing broke.
+A P0 comes in.
+Now you need to stash your work, switch to main, create a new branch, fix the P0, push, switch back, pop your stash, and hope nothing got weird.

 Parallel work with worktrees

 A worktree is a separate working directory linked to the same Git repo.
 Each worktree has its own branch, its own file state, and its own Claude Code session.
-But they share the same Git history.
+They share the same Git history.

 ~/projects/my-app/ ← main worktree (your feature branch)